-Time to resolution or resolution time is the average time between a customers first interaction and when the interaction, issue or ticket is marked as “resolved”.
-Time to resolution is also known as Mean Time to Resolution and abbreviated as TTR or MTTR.
+Time to resolution or resolution time is the average time between a customer's first interaction and when the interaction, issue or ticket is marked as “resolved”.
+Time to resolution is also known as Mean Time to Resolution and is abbreviated as TTR or MTTR.

 Customer Satisfaction Score

-Customer Satisfaction Score is measure of customer experience and is also often abbreviated as CSAT.
-It measures how satisfied your customers are with your businesses services or products.
+Customer Satisfaction Score is the measure of customer experience and is also often abbreviated as CSAT.
+It measures how satisfied your customers are with your business's services or products.

 Customer Effort Score